AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/formation_plane.md

 The formation plane supports the following upgrades:

 - <ItemLink id="capacity_card" /> increases the amount of filter slots
-- <ItemLink id="fuzzy_card" /> lets the plane filter by damage level and/or ignore item NBT
+- <ItemLink id="fuzzy_card" /> lets the plane filter by damage level
 - <ItemLink id="inverter_card" /> switches the filter from a whitelist to a blacklist

 # Recipe